College Planning Cohorts

 Helping students pursue their aspirations after high school?

 I met Mr. and Mrs. Wynn during middle school.
 At the time, I was in AVID and thought that I knew what I needed to do to plan for college.
-However, I have learned that I didn't have a clue.
-The changes that I made to my 4-year high school schedule were only the beginning.
+However, after talking to Mr. and Mrs. Wynn, I realized that I didn't have a clue.
+The changes they guided me in making to my 4-year high school class schedule were only the beginning.
 I became a leader at school and served on the cohort's youth leadership board.
-The guidance that I received from Mr. and Mrs. Wynn throughout each year of high school landed me with 5 full scholarship opportunities (Boston University, Macalester College, Northeastern University, Washington & Lee, and Williams College).
-I plan to join 2 other cohort students, Jayla and Juliana, currently attending Williams College.Josiah (FL) [Student-Athlete]
+The goals that I set and strategies they guided me in pursuing throughout each year of high school resulted in many pre-college opportunities such as the Northeastern University Accelerate Pre-College Experiential Entrepreneurship Program and being selected as a QuestBridge College Prep Scholar.
+After being selected as a QuestBridge College Match Finalist I did not match to any of my schools, but still landed 4 full scholarship opportunities to QuestBridge partner schools (Boston University, Macalester College, Washington & Lee, and Williams College).
+I have accepted the full scholarship to Williams College, where I will attend an all-expenses paid Summer Humanities and Social Sciences Program, and join 2 other cohort students, Jayla and Juliana, who are currently attending Williams College.Josiah [Boca Ciega High School]

 I joined the program as a rising 9th grader and followed the guidance in developing my 4-year high school plan.
 I then left the program to focus on school, only to return as a rising high school senior for guidance in where I should apply to college and for which scholarships I best matched.
 Mr. and Mrs. Wynn encouraged me to apply to Xavier University of Louisiana and Spelman College, the only HBCUs to which I applied.
-They also helped me understand how to approach essay writing, strategically.
+They also helped me understand how to approach essay writing—strategically.
 Well, my high school plan and my college essays worked perfectly!
 I was offered full scholarships to both schools and will begin my journey toward medical school on a full scholarship in the Spelman College Honors Program.
-Taylar (GA) [Marching Band]
+Taylar [Kennesaw Mountain High School]

 Our 2025-26 Cohorts Begin on June 1, 2025